jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-III-12-checkpoint.md

 $$\dfrac{\dfrac{142857}{1000000}}{1-\dfrac{1}{1000000}}=\dfrac{142857}{1000000}=\dfrac{1}{7}.$$

-**531.** We may prove, in a manner still more easy, that the decimal fraction, which we have foiuid, is exactly equal to ⅐' for, by substituting for its value the letter $$s$$, we have
+**531.** We may prove, in a manner still more easy, that the decimal fraction, which we have found, is exactly equal to ⅐;
+for, by substituting for its value the letter $$s$$, we have

 <a href="https://artofproblemsolving.com/texer/tvrzyttr">